pykale/pykale/docs/source/installation.md

 ## Tests

-For local unit tests on all `kale` API, you need to have PyTorch, PyTorch Geometric, and RDKit installed (see the top) and then run [pytest](https://pytest.org/) at the root directory:
+For local unit tests on all `kale` API, you need to have PyTorch and PyTorch Geometric RDKit installed (see the top) and then run [pytest](https://pytest.org/) at the root directory:

 ```bash
 pytest